Salvador Sánchez Cerén: Political career

-During the 2000 legislative election, Sánchez Cerén was elected as a deputy of the FMLN in the Legislative Assembly from the San Salvador Department.
-Coralia Margarita Polh Alvarado was elected as his supplement deputy.
+In the 2000 legislative election, Sánchez Cerén was elected as a deputy of the FMLN in the Legislative Assembly from the San Salvador Department.
+Coralia Margarita Polh Alvarado was elected as his alternate deputy.
 He was re-elected in 2003.
-He was re-elected for a third time in 2006; Francisco Rubén Alvarado Fuentes was his supplement deputy.
+He was re-elected for a third time in 2006; Francisco Rubén Alvarado Fuentes was his alternate.

 Between 2001 and 2004 he served as the general coordinator of his party.
 From 2001 to 2004, Sánchez Cerén and Schafik Hándal (the leader of the FMLN during the civil war) were the leaders of the Socialist Revolutionary Current (CRS), the FMLN's "orthodox and radical" ("ortodoxa y radical") faction in the Legislative Assembly.
 On 27 January 2006, Sánchez Cerén became the FMLN's leader within the Legislative Assembly shortly following Hándal's death, the FMLN's previous legislative leader.

 Vice President of El Salvador

 In 2007, reformist FMLN journalist and aspiring presidential candidate Mauricio Funes selected Sánchez Cerén, an orthodox FMLN member, as his vice presidential candidate for the 2009 presidential election.
-Funes' bid to seek the party's nomination for the 2004 presidential election was vetoed by Hándal as he was not an orthodox member and had no militant background with the FMLN during the civil war.
-Funes' selection of Sánchez Cerén to be his vice presidential candidate secured him party leadership's support to become the FMLN's 2009 presidential candidacy.
+Funes's bid to seek the party's nomination for the 2004 presidential election was vetoed by Hándal as he was not an orthodox member and had no militant background with the FMLN during the civil war.
+Funes's selection of Sánchez Cerén to be his vice presidential candidate secured him party leadership's support to become the FMLN's 2009 presidential candidacy.

 During the 2009 presidential campaign, the right-wing Nationalist Republican Alliance (ARENA) accused Cerén of causing destruction during the civil war, of being responsible for assassinations and kidnappings, and criticized his support for Cuban leader Fidel Castro.